XVII Corps (India): Order of Battle (ORBAT)

 17 Corps War Memorial at Panagarh.

 The initial plan at the time of raising was to have the corps with two infantry divisions, two independent armoured brigades and artillery, engineer, air defence and aviation brigades.
 Because of budgetary constraints, the raising was halted in 2018, leaving a truncated force comprising the Corps HQ, one infantry division and specific other combat and combat support elements.
 The 17 Corps was also expected to have 30 infantry brigades and 2 Para SF brigades.

+The Corps has served as the testbed to validate the Integrated Battle Group concept and four such formations are expected to be operationalised from 1 July 2026 onwards.
+The formations will operate as subordinate units of the 23 and 59 Divisions.
+A fire support group (FSG) will also be formed under the Corps HQ to provide fire support to the IBGs.
+The FSG may incorporate the newly formed Divyastra batteries.